-Follow South Australia’s stunning coastline on a seafood safari, from the Yorke Peninsula to the state’s far west coast.
+Follow South Australia’s stunning coastline on a seafood safari, from Whyalla to the state’s far west coast.

 A smorgasbord of nature’s generosity

-Discover the true seafood capital of South Australia which is famous for some of the freshest and most sumptuous seafood on offer.
+Download the Seafood Frontier road trip map with suggested stops and enjoy a safari of some of the freshest and most sumptuous seafood on offer.

 Seafood Frontier road trip highlights:

-Port Lincoln.
+Tumby Bay to Port Lincoln - 40 minutes.
 Immerse yourself in a world of adventure.
 Swim with sea lions or go shark cage diving.
 Explore and camp in Lincoln National Park and stock up on freshly caught seafood at The Fresh Fish Place.
 Eat like a king at the Port Lincoln Hotel with the 1kg Oyster Challenge and see where the oysters are sourced from in the idyllic holiday town of Coffin Bay.

 No more results found